KatherineMichel/digital-commonplace/README.md

 https://github.blog/changelog/2020-07-07-github-actions-ability-to-delete-workflow-runs/ | GitHub Actions: ability to delete workflow runs The GitHub Blog https://twitter.com/webology/status/1280303899694465025 | Jeff says, "wear a mask" 😷 on Twitter: "This is a great update.
 Now you can trigger a GitHub Actions `workflow_dispatch` event via a form in GitHub's UI.
 Neat." / Twitter

-https://twitter.com/BotSE_WS/status/1278739016423178243 | BotSE on Twitter: "Coming up next: Gregor Martynus (@gr2m) will give the second keynote of the day and provide insights into automating GitHub workflows with Probot.
-Watch the livestream here: https://t.co/BPEO8ZsDTH" / Twitter

-https://twitter.com/_ryannystrom/status/1280563147049447429 | Ryan Nystrom on Twitter: "The latest @github iOS/Android release notes are 🤯" / Twitter
+https://twitter.com/sindresorhus/status/1285609420098088961 | Sindre Sorhus on Twitter: "TIL: You can style your GitHub readme with CSS. https://t.co/tNyRMZ3766 https://t.co/KRVAKjI1cH" / Twitter https://github.com/sindresorhus/css-in-readme-like-wat | sindresorhus/css-in-readme-like-wat: Style your readme using CSS with this simple trick

 https://github.com/github/super-linter | github/super-linter: Combination of multiple linters to install as a GitHub Action